biaslab/biaslab-hugo/content/research/starter-guide.md

 Start working on the final report in the first month of the project.
 In particular, if you follow [Magnusson's advice to write backwards](https://dl.dropboxusercontent.com/u/4512522/Magnusson_1996-How_to_write_backwards.pdf) (*start with the conclusions*!), then you can **turn report writing into a powerful research tool** that reveals your next steps to pursue.
 I _strongly_ encourage you to have a look at [Simon Peyton Jones](http://research.microsoft.com/en-us/um/people/simonpj/papers/giving-a-talk/giving-a-talk.htm)' lectures on **writing a paper** ([video](http://sms.cam.ac.uk/media/1464870) and [slides](http://research.microsoft.com/en-us/um/people/simonpj/papers/giving-a-talk/writing-a-paper-slides.pdf)) and **giving a talk** ([video](http://research.microsoft.com/apps/video/default.aspx?id=168648) and [slides](http://research.microsoft.com/en-us/um/people/simonpj/papers/giving-a-talk/giving-a-talk-slides.pdf)).

-In general, if you work on a M.Sc. thesis project or higher, I'd like you to make a (final) report update at least once a month.
+In general, if you work on a MSc thesis project or higher, I'd like you to make a (final) report update at least once a month.
 The final report should be in the form of a publishable IEEE journal paper.
 So, working on a project implies a monthly refinement of the paper until it's ready for submission (or project time runs out).
 Use the process of incremental report refinement as a tool to discover what you need to work on next.

 ## Your First Month